Talandar99/riptide_rust/README.md

 # 🌊 Riptide - Rust
-## !Archived.
+## Archived.
 Currently rewriting in Go
 Simple cli tool for running scripts

 ## How it works / How to use